mohamedanees6/jettyWithSpringBoot/README.md

 # jettyWithSpringBoot

-This project demonstrates how to get started with using SSL on a Embedded Jetty Server in Spring Boot.
+This project demonstrates how to get started with using SSL on a Embedded Jetty Server in Spring Boot and to perform HTTP/2 Request.

 Initially, you will need to get rid of using Tomcat from `started-web`.
 And include `jetty` in `build.gradle`.